 History of the Enneagram

 Modern Christian use of the Enneagram started in the Catholic community as a spiritual development tool.
-In the 1980s, Richard Rohr‘s book on the Enneagram brought the tool attention from more widespread Christianity and its popularity as a personal development tool has grown from there, with it strongly gaining popularity starting around 2010.
+In the 1980s, Richard Rohr‘s book on the Enneagram brought the tool attention from more widespread Christianity.

 How does the enneagram compare to Myer’s Brigg’s?

 Most people are more familiar with the Myer’s Briggs Type Indicator (MBTI) than they are with the Enneagram.
-While both categorize personality traits and give insight for personal development, their approaches to understanding personality are different.
+While both categorize personality traits and give insight for personal development, their approaches to understanding personality are different as are their goals in identifying your type.

 Christian concerns about the Enneagram